 On the whole, the region caters to a wide array of educational needs, from an impressive primary school sector all the way to top-notch further education options.

 All state schools in Edinburgh teach according to the Scottish Curriculum for Excellence, in which schooling is divided into two phases.
 The first phase is a broad general education, which includes a year of nursery school, seven years of primary school (P1 to P7) and three years of secondary school (S1 to S3).
 The senior phase starts in S4 at age 16 and concludes in S6 at age 18.

 Public schools in Edinburgh

 State schools in Edinburgh are highly regarded and are available free of charge as they are funded by taxes.

 They operate according to a catchment system.
-Each area of the city is divided into a catchment area, and households are given admission priority at the school associated with their catchment.
+The city is divided into catchment areas, and households are given admission priority at the school associated with their catchment.

 Expat parents should note that the school nearest in proximity might not necessarily be the catchment school associated with their area.
 For this reason, it is highly recommended to conduct extensive research into which schools serve which areas before choosing accommodation.